Tablerase/42_Matcha/README.md

 # 42-matcha

-A dating website that allows users to register, log in, complete their profile, search and view the profiles of other users, and show interest in them with a “like” , chat with those that “liked” back.
+A dating website that allows users to register, log in, complete their profile, search and view the profiles of other users, and show interest in them with a “like”, chat with those that “liked” back.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.0/css/all.min.css">